SP5GW/2m_SlimJim_Antenna/README.md

-## 2 Meter Slim Jim Antenna Using 300 Ohm Twin-lead
+## 2 Meter Slim Jim Antenna Using 300 ohm Twin-Lead Cable
 Project based on work of N4UJW and M0UKD and Antenna Design published in Polish Swiat Radio.